-Summer break is here!
+Summer break is almost upon us!
 As a kid I loved summer vacation.
 Having no school, homework, projects, or having to wake up early was amazing.
+Plenty of time for watching morning cartoons and swimming.

 As a teacher I always recommend that my students continue with lessons over the summer.